 Nanofabrication and Nanoscale Processing

-In order for nanoscience to become true nanotechnology, there is a need for breakthroughs in the engineering science of processing and manufacturing at the nanoscale.
+For nanoscience to become true nanotechnology, there is a need for breakthroughs in the engineering science of processing and manufacturing at the nanoscale.
 Nanotechnology in it present state is still largely nanoscience and is relegated to single exeriments done in a batch mode in the laboratory.
 This session will be devoted to papers that describe efforts to attack the problems of nanoscale engineering design and assembly.
 We will look for novel approaches to solving the problems of placement, high throughput, yield and massively parallel production, as well as integration across multiple length scales for the production of novel entities from new materials to devices at the nanometer length scale.
-Papers that describe fundamental or applied aspects of advances toward solutions to these problems using, for example, biomimetic approaches, hybridized soft and hard lithographic processes or modeling/simulation are welcome.
+Papers that describe fundamental or applied aspects of advances toward solutions to these problems using biomimetic approaches, hybridized soft and hard lithographic processes and modeling/simulation are welcome.
 Industrial as well as academic presentations are sought.

 Paper abstracts are public but to access Extended Abstracts, you must first purchase the conference proceedings.

 Log In for instructions on accessing this content.

 |AIChE Graduate Student Members||Free|